espressomd/espresso/doc/sphinx/run.rst

 where :math:`q_i` and :math:`\Lambda_i` are the single-particle partition function and thermal wavelength of species :math:`i`.
-In the absence of intermolecular interactions (ideal gas or ideal solution), :math:`\Gamma` proportional to the concentration-based reaction constant
+In the absence of intermolecular interactions (ideal gas or ideal solution), :math:`\Gamma` the concentration-based reaction constant.

 .. math::